Pitzer College Office of Sustainability

-Environmental Jobs Board: The Office of Sustainability has recently created a Sustainability/Environmental Jobs Board, so if you are looking for a job or internship, make sure to check it out!
-New jobs will continue to be added on a weekly basis over school year.
+Environmental Jobs Board: The Office of Sustainability maintains a Sustainability/Environmental Jobs Board, so if you are looking for a job or internship, make sure to check it out!
+New jobs will continue to be added on a weekly basis over the school year.

 5C Ride Share: Heading back to campus and need a ride from the airport?
 Check out ASPC’s 5C ride share website.
 There you can post or join a ride from LAX & Ontario airports and save yourself money and gas in the process!

 Now Accepting E-waste: Do you have electronic waste to dispose of?
 Don’t throw these items into the trash, as electronics may contain lead, copper, and other heavy metals or potentially toxic substances.
 Instead, bring your batteries, light bulbs, and small electronics to the new E-Waste Recycling Center in the mail room and dispose of these items properly!